FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - **Save**

 #### Create Signup Webhook to Intercom
-Since Actions rely on calling Webhooks, you're going to create the webhook first.
-Your first webhook will notify _Intercom.com_ that a new user has subscribed, and should be sent the onboarding series of emails that explain how to use all the paid features of PiedPiper.
+Since your Actions will rely on calling Webhooks, you're going to create the webhooks first.
+Your first webhook will notify _Intercom_ that a new user has subscribed, and should be sent the onboarding series of emails that explain how to use all the paid features of PiedPiper.
 All our webhooks in this tutorial are sent to fake localhost versions of these real companies.

 - **Settings** — **Webhooks**
 - **Add**